varigence/docs/bimlflex/reference-documentation/metadata-configurations.md

 For scenarios where the data warehouse load should derive the effective date time from the source, it is possible to override this expression either through the global setting in the configurations sheet, or through an override in the attributes sheet.
 Scenarios where the override would be of interest are CDC source loads, where BimlFlex will reuse the transaction datetime from the CDC mechanism and when multiple changes to a record are included in a single sourcing set.
 By overriding the RowEffectiveFromDate, it is possible to keep the timeline of the source rows and the grain of the source without key collisions.

-An example of implementation usage for the configuration default is in the Default constraint of this table creation script for the Address staging table from the AdventureWorks LT Source:
+An example of implementation usage for the configuration default is in the Default constraint of this table creation script for the Address staging table from the AdventureWorksLT Source:

 ```sql
 IF NOT EXISTS (SELECT * FROM sys.default_constraints WHERE [parent_object_id] = OBJECT_ID(N'[AWLT].[Address]') AND [name] = 'DF_Address_FlexRowEffectiveFromDate')